How to buy the best mattress

 That's why we don't use terms such as soft and firm in our reviews.
 Instead, we objectively test mattress firmness on a scale of one to 10, where one is the firmest and 10 the softest, so you can easily compare the firmness of different mattresses.

-We also measure how supportive each mattress is for a range of different body sizes and sleeping positions.
+We also measure how supportive each mattress is for a range of different body sizes and sleeping positions, so if you prefer to sleep on your front, side or back - we've got you covered.

 Best mattresses: features to look out for